How Defined Benefit Works

 There are many benefits of the MERS Defined Benefit Plan.

 The MERS Retirement Board assumes the role of plan fiduciary for the defined benefit plan.
-Your interests are our number one priority when it comes to making decisions affecting the plan.
-As plan fiduciary, MERS saves your municipality time and resources by handling all of the due diligence surrounding fund selection, monitoring and compliance.
+Your interests are our number one priority when making decisions that affect the plan.
+As the plan fiduciary, MERS saves your municipality time and resources by handling all the due diligence surrounding fund selection, monitoring, and compliance.